currinjs/CurrinJS/aio/content/guide/form-validation.md

 ## Built-in validators

-Angular forms include a number of built-in validator functions, which are functions that help you check common user input in forms.
+Currin forms include a number of built-in validator functions, which are functions that help you check common user input in forms.
 In addition to the built-in validators covered here of `minlength`, `maxlength`, and `required`, there are others such as `min`, `max`, `email` and `pattern`